amiya-pattnaik/webdriverIO-with-cucumberBDD/README.md

 var sql = 'SELECT * FROM emp_info where emp_id = "1001"';
 db.execute(cogfig, sql, function(results){
-  console.log(results);
+  //console.log(results);
   //then do what ever validation you want to do with results });

-For trouble shooting and more information, please visit `node-any-jdbc` module which can be [found here](https://www.npmjs.com/package/node-any-jdbc)
+For trouble shooting and more information, please visit `node-any-jdbc` module which can be found [here](https://www.npmjs.com/package/node-any-jdbc)

 Note: `node-any-jdbc` is NOT packaged under this project.
-If you need, you can install it `npm install node-any-jdbc --save` and start using it right away.
+If you need, you can install it as a separate npm module `npm install node-any-jdbc --save` and start using it right away.
 You can also find sample examples under /util-examples/database-example.js

 ```